yaml/yaml-spec/spec/spec.md

 some form of [local tags] that map directly to the language's [native data structures] (e.g., **`!ruby/object:Set`**).

-While such [local tags] are useful for ad-hoc [applications], they do not suffice for stable, interoperable cross-[application] or cross-platform data exchange.
+While such [local tags] are useful for ad hoc [applications], they do not suffice for stable, interoperable cross-[application] or cross-platform data exchange.